EricJamesCrow/E-PhysAnalyzer/README.md

 Low has 100 DPI, Medium has 300 DPI, High has 600 DPI, and Ultra has 1000 DPI.
 If the user selects 'Custom', an entry box will appear that they can type in the desired DPI.
 NOTE: The higher the DPI, the longer the program takes to run, this is the only bottle necking part of the program.
-- Under the 'Display Baseline' check box, the user can decide whether or not to have a dashed line showing the baseline appear on the graph.
+- Under the 'Display Baseline' check box, the user can decide whether or not to have a dashed line showing the baseline on the graph.
 Underneath there is an entry box to type in the color of the baseline dashed line.
 NOTE: To view available colors, click on the 'Colors' tab next to the 'Graphs' tab.
 - Lastly, under the 'Baseline time (min)' there is a box for the user to specify what their baseline value is for the analysis.
-The baseline will be used to calculate what the peak averages are before adding the drug to find relative increases or decreases in signal
+The baseline will be used to calculate what the peak averages are before adding the drug to find relative increases or decreases in signal.
 The default is 10, but if you would like to change it, type an integer into the box.
 - Again, the 'Reset' button in the bottom right will reset EVERYTHING for this profile only.
 It will not affect any other profiles.
 If you have further questions, please reach out to us and send us a screenshot of your parameters along with your data set and we can help you troubleshoot from there.
 #### 3. Running the Program
 - To run the program simply navigate to the 'RUN' tab and select run.
 NOTE: Make sure you have the drug name, the trace number the drug was added, and any excluded traces you want removed from the data and analysis.
 - Please follow the placeholder text for formatting these entries.
-If you have any questinos or are running into errors, please note the error messages and resolve the issue.
+If you have any questions or are running into errors, please note the error messages and resolve the issue.
 If you cannot, contact us.

 ![](https://github.com/EricJamesCrow/E-PhysAnalyzer/blob/main/E-PhysAnalyzer/images/gifs/runtheprogram.gif)
 ## 4. Interpreting Results
-As mentioned previously, to view results, look in the same directory as the analyzed files and select the 'E-Phys Analyzer YYYY-DD-MM Results' file filder.
+As mentioned previously, to view results, look in the same directory as the analyzed files and select the 'E-Phys Analyzer YYYY-DD-MM Results' file folder.
 The file creates two graphs and two .csv files, both from the same analysis.
 1. The first dataset labeled 'Post Analysis' comes from the algorithm in 'AnalyzeData.py'.
 This file contains every data point and a full analysis of each.
 The corresponding graph has the same values.
-2. The second dataset labeled 'Minute Averaged' com from the algorithm in 'AnalyzeData.py'.
+2. The second dataset labeled 'Minute Averaged' comes from the algorithm in 'AnalyzeData.py'.
 This file contains data points from the baseline (10 minutes prior to drug addition) averaged to create one data point per minute.
 The graphs have fixed axis and are mainly used to easily compare experiments.
 ***
 ## 5. Acknowledgements
-I would like to thank the following individuals and organizations who made developing mutperiod possible:
+I would like to thank the following individuals and organizations who made developing E-Phys Analyzer possible:
-- The TE Brown lab at Washington State University, especially Dr. Travis Brown who gave me the opportunity to work on this software
+- The TE Brown lab at Washington State University, especially Dr. Travis Brown who gave me the opportunity to work on this software.
 - Washington State University for funding me as a graduate student while I developed E-Phys Analyzer.
 - Ben Morledge-Hampton from Washington State Unversity who taught me most of my python knowledge and helped me create this program and others.
 - Lastly, I would like to thank my collaborator, Eric Crow for his dedication and persistence on co-writing this program and making it user friendly.
 Without him, none of this would have been possible.